Computations in equivariant Gromov-Witten theory of GKM spaces: Applications and examples

 \section{Applications and examples}

-In the remaining part of the paper, we provide some interesting examples that were calculated using the tool from Section~\ref{sec:tool}.
-In many cases, this allowed us to find a pattern that was subsequently proved.
+In the remaining part of the paper, we provide some interesting examples that were calculated using the tool from Section~\ref{sec:tool}, as well as proofs of patterns that we identified.
+We present applications to Hamiltonian realizability in GKM theory, enumeration of plane cubics in $\mathbb{P}^4$, and equivariant quantum Schubert calculus for smooth Schubert varieties.